Week 3: Genome Analytics

 from thesamtools_faidx

 directory as the inputs, outputs, and commands will all be largely similar.
-Remember that the both the original file and index need to be in the same location for most tools to utilize it.
+Modify the inputs to match the cardinality and order of yoursubset_ch

 .